lordmulder/mhash-384/README.md

 ## API for for C language

 All functions described in the following are *reentrant*, but **not** *thread-safe*.
 This means that *multiple* hash computation *can* be performed safely in an "interleaved" fashion, as long as each hash computation uses its own separate state variable.
 Also, multiple hash computation *can* be performed safely in "concurrent" threads, as long as each thread uses its own separate state variable.
-If, however, the *same* state variable needs to be accessed from *different* "concurrent" threads, then the application **must** *serialize* the function calls, e.g. by means of a *mutex lock*.
+If, however, the *same* state variable needs to be accessed from (or shared between) *different* "concurrent" threads, then the application **must** *serialize* the function calls, e.g. by means of a *mutex lock* (or "critical section").

 ### mhash_384_t

 	typedef struct mhash_384_t;

 The `mhash_384_t` data-type is used to maintain the hash computation state.
 Use one instance (variable) of `mhash_384_t` for each ongoing hash computation.
-The memory for the `mhash_384_t` instance must be allocated/maintained by the calling application.
+The memory for the `mhash_384_t` instance must be allocated by the calling application!

 *Note:* Applications should treat this data-type as *opaque*, i.e. the application **must not** access the fields of the struct directly, because `mhash_384_t` may be subject to change in future library versions!